Barbaresco: Differences from Barolo

-Despite being made from the same grape and produced in neighbouring areas, less than 10 miles from each other, the wines of Barbaresco and Barolo do have some distinct differences.
-Located south of the river Tanaro, the Barbaresco zone receives a slight maritime influence which allows Nebbiolo to ripen a little earlier than it does in the Barolo zone, allowing earlier fermentation with a shorter maceration time.
-The early tannins in a young Barbaresco are not quite as harsh as Barolo and under DOCG rules it is allowed to age for a year less than Barolo.
+Despite being made from the same grape and produced in neighbouring areas, less than 10 miles apart, the wines of Barbaresco and Barolo do have some distinct differences.
+Located south of the river Tanaro, the Barbaresco zone receives a slight maritime influence, which allows Nebbiolo to ripen a little earlier than it does in the Barolo zone, allowing earlier fermentation with a shorter maceration time.
+The early tannins in a young Barbaresco are not quite as harsh as those in Barolo, and under DOCG rules, it is allowed to age for a year less than Barolo.
 The Barolo wines that tend to be closer in body, fruitiness, and perfume to Barbaresco wines are generally the ones produced near the villages of La Morra and Barolo.
-The most pronounced difference between the two wines is that the tannins of Barbaresco tend to soften quicker, which can make the wines more approachable to drink at an earlier age but won't allow it to age for as long as a traditionally made Barolo could.
-The smaller vineyard areas mean that the annual production of Barbaresco is around 35 per cent of the production of Barolo and therefore the wines are not as widely available on the market.
+The most pronounced difference between the two wines is that the tannins of Barbaresco tend to soften more quickly, which can make the wines more approachable to drink at an earlier age, but won't allow them to age as long as a traditionally made Barolo could.
+The smaller vineyard areas mean that the Barbaresco's annual production is around 35 per cent of Barolo's, and therefore the wines are not as widely available on the market.
 However, the smaller area does generally produce more consistent profiles among the Barbarescos than across the more expansive Barolo zone.